edgarlei/ceuy3013-project-el2873/README.md

 In hindsight, I feel like I definitely bit off a bit more than I could chew.
 I was excited -- perhaps a bit too much -- to play around with CitiBike data, and underestimated the task I had set out for myself.
-I also had some trouble trying to follow the structure of the deliverable portion of the project as, unlike many other students' projects, there was less of a hands-on input-output flow.
+It was definitely more difficult than doing a straightforward calculatory program.
 If there is one part of the program that I wish I could improve, it would be streamlining the process by which figures are made so that there is less redundancy in the code, which should make it run smoother and faster.